CorrosiveTruths/corrosivetruths.github.io/_posts/2020-03-08-encoding-for-youtube.md

 These will be referred to by shorthand names: Death Detroit Diablo Flower Forza Goose Persona RE7 Rogue

 The games were captured via OBS from a Black Magic Intensity Pro 4k device, all at 60000/1001 fps as that's what the PS4 outputs in and the PC captures were set to match.
-NVEnc was used in lossless mode, however, the capture was set to limited / movie colour range and used nv12 (yuv420) as the pixel format, so it wasn't true lossless, but matches the capabilities of the final destination of youtube.
+NVEnc was used in lossless mode, however, the capture was set to limited / movie colour range and used nv12 (yuv420) as the pixel format, so it wasn't true lossless, but matches the capabilities of the final destination of YouTube.

 # Lossless Versions

 After the initial capture, a three minute section that displayed the best cross-section of gameplay was chosen.
-These sections were stream-copied for a bitrate comparison to the original capture, and then transcoded losslessly to some working files at non-fractional framerates so make sure indexing works right and to not drop any more frames, these were then transcoded again losslessly (x264 veryslow qp 0) into three minute clips.
+These sections were stream-copied for a bitrate comparison to the original capture, and then transcoded losslessly to some working files at non-fractional framerates to make sure indexing works right and to not drop any more frames, these were then transcoded again losslessly (x264 veryslow qp 0) into three minute clips.

 |Game|Capture rate* (kb/s)|Transcode rate (kb/s)|Final Fps|
 |---|---|---|---|